caseehong/recipe-ratings-and-time/README.md

 Another thing I did was drop duplicates of the id column.
 The merged DataFrame had duplicate recipes because of the different user interactions for each recipe.
 This resulted in repeated unchanging values and statistics that could skew the data.

 I also made sure to handle extreme values.
 Some recipes had unrealistic preparation time.
-I removed these outliers in order to ensure that my data would not be abnormally skewed.
+I removed these outliers by dropping the rows containing them in order to ensure that my data would not be abnormally skewed.

 Below is the head of my cleaned DataFrame with key features shown: